evannetwork/evannetwork.github.io/dev/digital-twin.md

 ```

 ## 8. Invite other Users to the Digital Twin
 Now we have a Digital Twin with values.
 Nevertheless, no other user can access it because all the data is encrypted.
 So now we want to share the data with other accounts.
-Please note that when you want to share data to another account, you must have already exchanged a secret key via the addressbook Dapp of the evan.network.
+Please note that when you want to share data to another account, you must have already exchanged a secret key via the `addressbook` ƉApp of the evan.network.

 First, we have to invite the target user to the Digital Twin contract: